mnielsen/finding_scenius/finding_scenius.md

 ## Creating Scenius

-If I'm uncomfortable talking about characteristics of scenius, I am even more uncomfortable talking about
+If I'm uncomfortable talking about characteristics of scenius, I am even more uncomfortable talking about how to build organizations and institutions which create scenius.

 institutional design.